littleosbook/littleosbook/output.md

     }
 ~~~

-For a more in-depth explanation of the values, see [@osdev:serial].
+The article on OSDev [@osdev:serial] has a more in-depth explanation of the
+values.

 ### Configuring the Buffers
-When data is transmitted via the serial port, it is placed in buffers, both
+When data is transmitted via the serial port it is placed in buffers, both
 when receiving and sending data.
 This way, if you send data to the serial
 port faster than it can send it over the wire, it will be buffered.
 However, if
-you send too much data too fast, the buffer will be full and data will be
+you send too much data too fast the buffer will be full and data will be
 lost.
 In other words, the buffers are FIFO queues.
-The FIFO queue configuration byte consists of the following:
+The FIFO queue configuration byte looks like the following figure:

     Bit:     | 7 6 | 5  | 4 | 3   | 2   | 1   | 0 |
     Content: | lvl | bs | r | dma | clt | clr | e |